NativeScript/nativescript-angular-guide/src/chapters/chapter6.md

 As cool as Groceries is, it’s currently missing one crucial feature for a grocery management app: the ability to delete groceries from the list.

 The Groceries backend already supports deleting, but it’s up to you to implement the feature in the app.
 You do get two hints though.
-First, this is a function you can use in the `GroceryListService` for performing the necessary HTTP call to delete a grocery:
+First, below is a function you can use in the `GroceryListService` for performing the necessary HTTP call to delete a grocery:

 ``` TypeScript
 delete(id: string) {